 I have heard it said that if it’s good to you, it ain’t good for you and with this we’re in a whole lotta big bad trouble here.
 So if you’re looking for something for dinner tonight, give this one a try.
 But if you’re looking for something healthy, maybe try scrambled eggs whites with Gimme Lean mixed in because you won’t find that here.

-Here’s our (actually, my son’s) little contribution to any gathering you might have, whether a party of one or a group of many. (full disclosure: this is our own remastering of a recipe at recipezaar.com.
-Never leave a recipe un-touched.
+Here’s our (actually, my son’s) little contribution to any gathering you might have, whether a party of one or a group of many.
+(We doctored a recipe we found online.
+Never leave a recipe untouched.
 Take nothing at face value.
 Question everything.
 Void the warranty.)

 6 Tbls sweet unsalted butter